Animal studies: History

-As an interdisciplinary subject, animal studies exists at the intersection of a number of different fields of study.
-Different fields began to turn to animals as an important topic at different times and for various reasons, and these separate disciplinary histories shape how scholars approach animal studies.
+Animal studies became popular in the 1970s as an interdisciplinary subject, animal studies exists at the intersection of a number of different fields of study such as journals and books series, etc. Different fields began to turn to animals as an important topic at different times and for various reasons, and these separate disciplinary histories shape how scholars approach animal studies.
 Historically, the field of environmental history has encouraged attention to animals.

+Ethics

+Throughout Western history, humankind has put itself above the "nonhuman species."
 In part, animal studies developed out of the animal liberation movement and was grounded in ethical questions about co-existence with other species: whether it is moral to eat animals, to do scientific research on animals for human benefit, and so on.
+Take rats, for example, with a history of being used as "an experimental subject, feeder, and "pest."
+However, fewer than 10% of research studies on animals result in new medical findings for human patients.
+This has led researchers to find new Non-animal Approach Methodologies (NAMs) that provide more accurate human reactions.
 Animal studies scholars who explore the field from an ethical perspective frequently cite Australian philosopher Peter Singer's 1975 work, Animal Liberation, as a founding document in animal studies.
 Singer's work followed Jeremy Bentham's by trying to expand utilitarian questions about pleasure and pain beyond humans to other sentient creatures.
+Overall, progress happens slowly, but the marginal voices help introduce new concepts and ethics that can eventually transform society's relationship with other species.

+Some still believe that the primary purpose of animal interaction is solely for food.
+However, animal domestication created a new intimate bond between human and non-human, and changed the way that humans live their lives.
 Theorists interested in the role of animals in literature, culture, and Continental philosophy also consider the late work of Jacques Derrida a driving force behind the rise of interest in animal studies in the humanities.
 Derrida's final lecture series, The Animal That Therefore I Am, examined how interactions with animal life affect human attempts to define humanity and the self through language.
-Taking up Derrida's deconstruction and extending it to other cultural territory, Cary Wolfe published Animal Rites in 2003 and critiqued earlier animal rights philosophers such as Peter Singer and Thomas Regan.
+Taking up Derrida's deconstruction and extending it to other cultural territory, Cary Wolfe published Animal Rites in 2003 and critiqued earlier animal rights philosophers such as Peter Singer and Tom Regan.
 Wolfe's study points out an insidious humanism at play in their philosophies and others.
 Recently also the Italian philosopher Giorgio Agamben published a book on the question of the animal: The Open.
 Man and Animal.